Example of a Simple Will

 2. I give the Second Equal Share to be distributed equally among my children per stirpes.

-In George’s case, he divides the residuary estate into two equal shares.
+George divides his residuary estate into two equal shares.
 His wife Martha gets the first share and his children split the second.
-If Martha passed before George, her first share would be added to the amount distributed to the children.
+If Martha passes away before George, her first share would be added to the amount distributed to the children.

 The children’s share is a class gift that is distributed per stirpes, which means “by branch.”
 George’s children, John and Martha Jr., each represent a branch of George’s line that each receives a ½ share of the Second Equal Share.
 If John predeceases George, the ½ share designated for John’s branch passes to John’s children.
 A per stirpes distribution is a common but not the exclusive method of distribution for residuary estates.
-We review the benefits and downsides of some others in this article on methods for distribution.
+Check out our overview on the benefits and downsides of different distribution methods if you want to learn more about some of the options available to you.

 Article VII.
 I nominate John Adams as the Executor of my will and estate.
 If John Adams fails to qualify, dies, resigns, or otherwise ceases to serve, I nominate Thomas Jefferson to be Executor of my will and estate.